By Berto, CMO, February 7, 2026

 Immediate checks and minor retrofits to personalize

 On delivery, register warranties, run all systems, and make a short road test.
-Common immediate changes include mattress swaps, additional solar, or storage organizers.
-Plan a checklist for your first weekend to verify everything under real conditions.
+Common quick changes include mattress swaps, extra solar, or storage organizers.
+Plan a checklist for your first weekend to check everything under real conditions.

 Maintenance schedule and warranty registration

 Register all warranties promptly and keep a maintenance log.
-Routine checks will protect resale value and reduce the chance of surprise failures on the road.
+Routine checks will protect resale value and cut the chance of surprise failures on the road.

 FAQ